OHDSI/Castor/readme.md

     ```r
 	# Find transition points and highlight them on both the trend and original time series in blue
 	tp <- Castor::getTrendTransitionPoints(diab2014)
-	# Uncomment the time below to create a new plot, otherwise points() will plot the transition points
+	# Comment out the line below to re-use the plot from the previous example and see the transition points
-	# on the graph from the previous example.
+	# and outliers in the same graph.
-	# ts.plot(diab2014,diab2014.tr,col=c("black","red"))
+	ts.plot(diab2014,diab2014.tr,col=c("black","red"))
 	points(x=time(diab2014.tr)[tp],y=diab2014.tr[tp],col="darkblue",cex=1.1,pch=16)
 	points(x=time(diab2014)[tp],y=diab2014[tp],col="darkblue",cex=1.1,pch=16)
 	```